calekochenour/remote-sensing-textbook/_sources/04-intermediate/chapter22-arrays-tasseled-cap.md

-# Chapter 21: Arrays and Tasseled Cap
+# Chapter 22: Arrays and Tasseled Cap

+This chapter provides a workflow to explore arrays and the Tasseled Cap transformation for an area near Lake Champlain, Vermont, United States.
+The full GEE code can be found [here](https://code.earthengine.google.com/997ebbc2046625f80e2b474a6c357617).

 ## Functions